MalachiHibbins/IMU/LabBook/_build/html/_sources/5IMU.md

 ## 5.2 Kalman filters

-To improve our model we could use a kalman filter.
+The model can be improved using a Kalman filter.
 However there is a problem as its not possible to put our update equation {eq}`euler-method2` into the form required for the kalman filter {eq}`projection`.
-To fix this we will need to write $\phi$, $\theta$ and $\phi$ in terms of euler parameters.
+To fix this the attitude was instead written in quaternions.

 ````{tip}
 Use Euler parameters: